ishwarchandratiwari/sparkpost-api-documentation/services/substitutions-reference.md

 transmission injected with content.text:
 ```
-The following banner depends on the "banner_type" substitution_data value
+The following banner depends on the "banner_id" substitution_data value
 {{ render_snippet( banner_id ) }}
 ```